NVentimiglia/Foundation-Light/Observable.md

 Reflection is heavy and costly.
 This class makes it better.
 As a bonus, acts as a proxy for binding to non MVVM objects.

- -Wrapps observable's (all of the above) and exposes an easy to use interface that binders can listen to.
+ - Wrapps observable's (all of the above) and exposes an easy to use interface that binders can listen to.
  - Heavily cached since reflection is expensive
  - Supports methods and properties
  - Supports Observable<> fields